 “If the financing was in place, setting up a monitoring network would take two or three years.
 But developing new agricultural systems adapted to change or developing new cultivars adapted to change is a much longer process.
 For that, we are talking 30 years,” Long said.
 “And this is why we need to start now.”

-Because the Midwest already has extensive infrastructure and is a major producer of crops grown around the world, the team believes the Midwest is an ideal location to investigate climate mitigation and adaptation strategies.
+Because the Midwest already has an extensive infrastructure and is a major producer of crops grown around the world, the team believes the Midwest is an ideal location to investigate climate mitigation and adaptation strategies.

 An example of a pre-existing facility cited in the article is the joint university and USDA-ARS Soybean Free Air Concentration Enrichment (SoyFACE) project at the University of Illinois.
 Crops at SoyFACE are grown in field conditions in an atmosphere with higher levels of carbon dioxide and ozone, higher temperatures, and altered soil water availability.
 The facility was designed to monitor the effects of atmospheric change on Midwestern crops as well as to find ways to better adapt crops in the future.

 “It is the only facility of its type in the world,” Long said.
 “We’ve had a lot of surprises and learned a lot of new things from SoyFACE.
 Pest problems proved much larger than was predicted from earlier greenhouse experiments.
-Damage was much greater under elevated carbon dioxide, and we’ve seen important effects on yield through interactions with temperature and water with rising carbon dioxide.
+The damage was much greater under elevated carbon dioxide, and we’ve seen important effects on yield through interactions with temperature and water with rising carbon dioxide.
 But this is just one location.
 We don’t know that what we’ve learned in Champaign, Ill., is going to apply in the southern Corn Belt, Minnesota, or the irrigated areas of the western Corn Belt.”

-The writers also discuss in the article that the major investment needed for the proposed network should come from both the private and public sector.
-Long said agencies such as the U.S. Department of Energy and the Environmental Protection Agency, and funding sources such as the USDA’s recently formed Foundation for Food and Agricultural Research (FFAR) should hopefully have potential interest in the establishment of such a network.
+The writers also discuss in the article that the major investment needed for the proposed network should come from both the private and public sectors.
+Long said agencies such as the U.S. Department of Energy and the Environmental Protection Agency, and funding sources such as the USDA’s recently formed Foundation for Food and Agricultural Research (FFAR) should hopefully have a potential interest in the establishment of such a network.

 “This is about understanding our future.
 We really haven’t invested in this area,” Long said.
 “We spend billions on space probes to monitor other planets, as indeed we should, yet we’ve not been willing to spend millions on observational and experimental studies of the future of our own planet’s ability to sustainably provide food into the future.”

-In the recent article, Long and his colleagues use the biblical example of Joseph in Egypt 4,000 years ago interpreting the pharoah’s dream of impending famine and initiating a solution of storing grain harvested during seven good years to cover shortfalls during seven bad years.
+In the recent article, Long and his colleagues use the biblical example of Joseph in Egypt 4,000 years ago interpreting the pharaoh's dream of impending famine and initiating a solution of storing grain harvested during seven good years to cover shortfalls during seven bad years.
 Famine was avoided.

 “We know that climate changes are ahead,” Long said.
 “It really is like the pharoah’s dream in that we need to prepare for this, and not wait to act when problems occur.
 While some may be skeptical of the extent of climate change, we cannot afford to gamble and must buy our insurance policy now in the form of investment in understanding and adaptation.”